pedrosakey/localai-kc/README.md

 6. **AI Response**: Sends to Ollama for natural language response
 7. **Citations**: Shows which note chunks were used as sources

-## Troubleshooting

-### Ollama connection issues
-- Make sure Ollama is running: `ollama serve`
-- Check if the model is available: `ollama list`
-- Pull the model if missing: `ollama pull gemma3n:4b`

-### No notes found
-- Check the notes folder path
-- Ensure files have .md or .txt extensions
-- Verify file permissions

-### Performance tips
-- Use cached queries for faster search
-- Reduce number of retrieved chunks if slow
-- AI descriptions auto-reload for immediate search availability

-## Requirements

-- Python 3.8+
-- Ollama installed and running
-- At least 4GB RAM for embeddings and Ollama model